earthboundkid/Watsuji-and-Aesthetics/5 Art, History, and Milieu.md

 ###Conclusion

-> Whatever comes into our horizon, taking the unification of diversity as the fundamental principle of art is not something to be shaken.
+> Whatever is drawn into our horizon, taking the unification of diversity as the fundamental principle of art is not something to be shaken.
 (WTZ 8:177)

 > Whatever doubts we may or may not have are founded on nothing less than the particularity of the artworks themselves that theory only chases along after.
 (WTZ 8:178)